Cosas1008/USACO/Section1.3/README.md

 Line 1:	The number of distinct pairings of wormholes such that Bessie could conceivably get stuck in a cycle walking from some starting point in the +x direction.
 ####  Sample Output (file wormhole.out):
 2
+#### Thought:

+This is much alike a permuation problem with a little bit pruning

+refer to permuation.cpp

 -------------